-By using the document data extractor in your Unstructured workflows, you could have Unstructured extract the invoice’s data in a format similar to the following (ellipses indicate omitted fields for brevity):
+By using the structured data extractor in your Unstructured workflows, you could have Unstructured extract the invoice’s data in a custom-defined output format similar to the following (ellipses indicate omitted fields for brevity):

-that contains a representation of the document’s data in the format that you specify.
+that contains a representation of the document’s data in the custom output format that you specify.
 Beginning with the second document element and continuing

 until the end of the document, Unstructured also outputs the document’s data as a series of Unstructured’s default document elements and metadata as it normally would.

-To use the document data extractor, in addition to your source documents you must provide an extraction guidance prompt and an extraction schema.
+To use the structured data extractor, in addition to your source documents you must provide an extraction guidance prompt and an extraction schema.

-An extraction guidance prompt is like a prompt that you would give to a RAG chatbot.
+An extraction guidance prompt is like a prompt that you would give to a chatbot or AI agent.
 This prompt guides Unstructured on how to extract the data from the source documents.
 For this invoice example, the

 prompt might look like the following: